SREB Ready Certification Requirements

-SREB Support for Participating Schools
+Support and Benefits for Certified Schools

-- Online follow-up support.
+Get online follow-up support.
 On-demand email and phone support for teachers and counselors.
 Webinars each semester for participating schools.

-- Collect and document program effectiveness.
-Samples of student work and classroom testimonials are submitted through the online follow-up support.
+Help document the program’s effectiveness.
+Samples of student work and classroom testimonials will be submitted through online follow-up support.

 Be featured on the SREB website.
 Each certified school will be listed, including a link to the school’s success story.